From the publisher:

 THE ME I USED TO BE by Jennifer Ryan.
 William Morrow Paperbacks (July 2, 2019).
 ISBN 978-0062883919.
 384p.

 This entry was posted on Sunday, July 7th, 2019 at 6:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.